 Of important note, Cooperstown is also a village of artists.
 Cooperstown has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Cooperstown’s character.

-Cooperstown is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Cooperstown doesn't have a public transportation system that people use for their commute.

 Cooperstown is a somewhat ethnically-diverse village.
 The people who call Cooperstown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cooperstown residents report their race to be White, followed by Asian.
 Important ancestries of people in Cooperstown include Irish, German, English, Italian, and Scottish.